Chapter 2. Overview of the Cluster Samples Operator

 • Go

 • The Cluster Samples Operator will stop managing and providing support to the non-S2I samples (image streams and templates).
 You can contact the image stream or template owner for any requirements and future plans.
-In addition, refer to the list of the repositories hosting the image stream or templates.
+In addition, refer to the following link:

 2.1.
 Understanding the Cluster Samples Operator